GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 ## Potential enhancements {: #challenge }

-Based on what you’ve learned today, try to add any of the following features:
+Based on what you’ve learned today, try to implement any of the following:

-- Modify the CSS stylesheet.
+- Improve the popup stylesheet.
 - Change the color and title of the tab group.
 - Manage the tabs of another documentation site.